 - Verify via Off-Platform Channels: If an ad offers an 80% discount or a celebrity endorsement, never click the link.
 Open your browser and type the official URL yourself.

 - Assume “Verified” is No Longer Binary: Professional language, polished branding, and even video calls can now be generated by AI in seconds.
-Treat all unsolicited requests for sensitive data as high-risk.1
+Treat all unsolicited requests for sensitive data as high-risk.

 Technical Appendix: In-Depth Investigative Details

 The structural reliance on high-risk advertising is not merely a byproduct of automated systems but a calculated component of corporate financial forecasting.
-Internal documents reviewed in November 2025 revealed that as early as late 2024, Meta executives were quantifying the value of problematic advertisements with high precision.
+Documents cited in reporting indicate that as early as late 2024, Meta executives were quantifying the value of problematic advertisements with high precision.
 These documents highlighted a bifurcated revenue stream where “higher risk” scam advertisements alone generated roughly $7 billion in annualized revenue.
 This category specifically includes promotions for fraudulent e-commerce, sophisticated investment schemes, illegal online casinos, and the sale of prohibited pharmaceuticals.

-The internal logic governing these revenue streams suggests a prioritization of profit over platform integrity.
+Some analysts interpret these figures as evidence that profit incentives outweighed safety investments.
 While the platform earns approximately $3.5 billion every six months from scam advertisements that carry significant legal risk, it simultaneously estimated that total regulatory fines for these activities would likely top out at $1 billion.
-This created a rationalized economic model where the financial benefit of maintaining the fraud pipeline outweighed the anticipated costs of litigation and regulatory penalties by a factor of seven.
+Analysts have described this as creating an economic model where the financial benefit of maintaining the fraud pipeline outweighed the anticipated costs of litigation and regulatory penalties by a factor of seven.

 | Revenue Metric (Meta 2024-2025) | Estimated Annual Value |